thegetty/quire-docs/content/docs-v1/site-deploy.md

 GitHub enables you to not only host your project code, but you can also use it to host a live version of your site.
 Learn more on the [GitHub Pages](https://pages.github.com/) website.

-{{< q-class "box tip" >}}
+{{< q-class "box warn" >}}
-- If you tried the [Netlify](#netlify) option before trying GitHub Pages, remove the `site.zip` folder before making any commits.
-This will not break anything but it will add an unnecessary file to your project.
+- While the below instructions *should* work we have yet to get a fully functioning deploy to work (*as of March 2023*).
+So please consider these a starting point, which may need further debugging.
+And if you do debug it, please let us know so that we can update these instructions for others.
 {{< /q-class >}}

 ### Preview Your Project with Github Pages

 1. First, if you haven't already, follow the steps to host your project's code on GitHub in the [*GitHub*](/docs-v1/github) section of our documentation to create a repository for your project.

-2. In your text editor, open the `config/environments/github.yaml` file.

-3. Update the `url` in the `content/_data/publication.yaml` file to correspond to your own GitHub site.
+2. Update the `url` in `content/_data/publication.yaml` to correspond to your own GitHub site.
 It will follow the pattern: https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME/.
-So, if your GitHub username is bonjovi and your project file is blaze-of-glory, your `url` would be https://bonjovi.github.io/blaze-of-glory/.
+So, if your GitHub username is bonjovi and your project file is blaze-of-glory, your `baseURL` would be https://bonjovi.github.io/blaze-of-glory/.
 (Note: your GitHub username can also be your organization name if that is how your account is set-up in GitHub.)

-4. Set the `canonifyURLs` to `true`.

-5. Next, navigate to `themes/default/webpack/webpack.config.prod.js`.

-6. So that the site fonts display properly, change line 80 to `outputPath: "YOUR-PROJECT-DIRECTORY-NAME/img/"` And change line 92 to `outputPath: "YOUR-PROJECT-DIRECTORY-NAME/fonts/"`.

-7. Commit and merge these changes to the repo.

-8. Open Terminal, navigate to your project and enter:

-    ```text
-    bin/deploy.sh
-    ```

-    This runs a script to deploy your site to GitHub pages.
-The script may ask for your GitHub username and password.
-(Remember that the password cursor won’t move to show that you’re typing.
-Just type the password and hit enter.)
+3. In your command-line shell run `quire build`

+4. In the `_site` directory, add an empty file called `.nojekyll`, which lets GitHub know the site you're publsihing [isn't a Jekyll site](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/).

+5. Next run `git add -f _site && git commit -m "Github pages deploy"` this will add the contents of the `_site` directory to your project's git history so that it can be pushed to GitHub.

+6. Run `git subtree push --prefix _site origin gh-pages` to push the committed `_site` files to a new `gh-pages` branch of your repo on GitHub.

-9. If your repository is private, you will need to navigate to your repository's settings page.
+7. If your repository is private, you will need to navigate to your repository's settings page.
 Scroll down to the "Danger Zone," click "Change project visibility" and change the visibility to public.

-10. For "Source" switch the branch to `gh-pages` in the `/(root)` folder and save.
+8. For "Source" switch the branch to `gh-pages` in the `/(root)` folder and save.

-11. Your site should now be published at https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME.
+9. Your site should now be published at https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME.

-If you make changes to your project and want to view them live, you will need to run the `bin/deploy.sh` script to update your project files.
+If you make changes to your project and want to view them live, you will need to repeat stpes 3–6 above to update your project files and push them to GitHub.
 Navigate to your GitHub account settings and choose "Pages" from the lefthand menu.
 Your refreshed link will be at the top of the page.
 A green box indicates the site has been published and is now live.